-The new Muehle-Glashuette Terranaut I Trail automatic wrist watch is one of several timekeepers that were fairly recently introduced into the German watchmaker’s product range.
+The new Mühle-Glashütte Terranaut I Trail (refs.
+M1-40-53-LB in stainless steel & M1-40-63-LB in black PVD steel) automatic wrist watch is one of several timekeepers that were fairly recently introduced into the German watchmaker’s product range.
 Presented in an oversized body and offering superb legibility thanks to its high-contrast color scheme, the device is a perfect choice for a person looking for a relatively inexpensive pilot’s watch.

-Like the last year’s Muehle Glashuette Terranaut III Trail Automatic model, the new version of the military-styled timekeeper sports a highly legible layout with a very dark blue dial and its hands and hour markers painted with beige (MG calls it ‘sandy’) luminous substance.
+Like the last year’s Muehle Glashuette Terranaut III Trail Automatic model, the new version of the military-styled timekeeper sports a highly legible layout that seems to be at least partly inspired by styling of Bell & Ross pilot’s watches.
+With a dark blue dial and its hands and hour markers painted with beige (MG calls it ‘sandy’) luminous substance, the timekeeper is predictably easy to read even though it demands some getting used to the way the beige-colored elements of the dial fight for your attention.

 However, this new timekeeper is presented in a more prominent stainless steel case.